SAP Articles

 - Batch Tracking and Formula Management

-Especially strong for process industries (chemicals, food & beverage) — it handles traceability and lot control well.
+Especially strong for process industries such as chemicals, food, and beverage.
+It manages traceability and lot control effectively.

 Strengths & Limitations Strengths: